Contrast Between Chinese Greetings and English Greetings

 Key Words: greeting, English, Chinese, cultural differences, cross-cultural communication

 As China enters WTO, the relationship between China and other English-speaking countries become closer and closer.
 Because of the negligence of the strategies in cross-cultural communication, a lot of misunderstandings appear.
 It is necessary for us to learn more about cross-cultural communication and greeting differences.
 So how to start a perfect communication becomes so important nowadays.
 Since greetings occur among people all over the world, it appears to be a wonderful component of social behavior.
-To understand cultural differences in greetings better will definitely make a great improvement of human relations in cross-cultural communications need someone to write an essay for me.
+To understand cultural differences in greetings better will definitely make a great improvement of human relations in cross-cultural communications.

 Greetings are used to establish a communication or maintain social contact.
 It is a very important component in social etiquette.
 It is also one of the cultural blocks in cross-cultural communication.
 To know much about the greeting differences can enhance our cross-cultural communication.
 A contrast between English and Chinese greetings helps people to promote their cross-cultural awareness.
 Greetings, as a phenomenon of language, are closely related with culture.
 They occur among people all over the world and appear to be an excellent unit of social behavior to study if one intends to make a contrastive study on what is universal, what is traditional, and what is distinctive in inter-cultural communications.
 A better understanding of cultural differences in greetings will surely boost the maintenance and improvement of human relations in cross-cultural communications.
 Since greetings are so important, the present thesis tries to analyze the common properties and differences between Chinese and English greetings as well as the factors causing these differences.
 In this thesis, Leech??™s Polite Principles as well as Brown and Levinson??™s Face Theory are applied.
 However, Chinese politeness has its own specifics, thus Gu Yueguo??™s theory are also applied to analyze Chinese greetings.
 The thesis consists of five parts.
 The introduction gives a general view of the thesis.
 Chapter 1 reviews theories related to greetings.
 Chapter 2 mainly discusses the functions of greetings and various categories to classify them such as time, formality, contents, social settings and language origin.
 Chapter 3 tries to give a comparison between Chinese and English greeting including their common properties and differences and explores the causes of these differences from the aspects of cultural factors and social factors.
 The conclusion is the summary of the thesis.